scipy-conference/scipy_proceedings/papers/rajeswari_sivakumar/00_sivakumar.rst

 A variety of tools currently exist for diagnosis of Parkinson’s through pre-motor symptoms.
-For example Parkinson’s seems to measurably affect olfactory sensitivity prior to presenting motor symptoms more than other motor neuron diseases, as illustrated by the University of Pennsylvania Smell Identification Test (UPSIT).[chaudhuri2016] While there is still more work needed to refine tests like these, it is one example that proves the feasibility of earlier diagnosis of Parkinson’s disease.
+For example Parkinson’s seems to measurably affect olfactory sensitivity prior to presenting motor symptoms more than other motor neuron diseases, as illustrated by the University of Pennsylvania Smell Identification Test (UPSIT) [chaudhuri2016].
+While there is still more work needed to refine tests like these, it is one example that proves the feasibility of earlier diagnosis of Parkinson’s disease.
 The PPMI holds that discovery of one or more biomarkers for PD is a critical step